Linux Remote Desktop Access

 RustDesk: The new kid on the block

-Rustdesk seems to handle both the physical GDM login and accessing the physical desktop just fine.
+Rustdesk seems to handle both the physical GDM login under X11 and accessing the physical desktop just fine.
+But not the physical GDM login under Wayland.
+So I’ve stopped using RustDesk myself.

 I could not find any clear info about where/how rustdesk stores passwords, so I’m assuming it is in clear text somewhere (please let me know if I’m wrong).